markeahogan/trainingrecord/books.md

 *8 thumbs up*

-# Finished Creativity Inc by Ed Catmull 31/07/19
+# Creativity Inc by Ed Catmull 31/07/19
 https://www.amazon.co.uk/dp/B00GUOEMA4/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1

 It goes into a lot of detail about how to manage a company in a way that encourages honesty, creativity and mitigates fear of failure (how to build a Pixar).
 He goes through his principles, explains them with metaphors, then rewards your reading efforts with a story about Pixars struggles related to that principle.
 The stories end up in roughly chronological order so you get a good sense of the history of the company from the 1980s to 2010s.
 All his principles are good and deeply true but require a decent chunk of courage to apply constantly.